 Despite the above variables and factors that make each commercial topsoil product different, they generally follow the same process in being made:

-- Soil Is Sourced – different types of soil are sourced from one, or several soil sites.
+Different types of soil are sourced from one, or several soil sites.

-- Clearing & Grubbing – soils are cleared of vegetation, and roots below the surface are removed
+Soils are cleared of vegetation, and roots below the surface are removed

-- Grading – the soil is pushed into manageable piles
+The soil is pushed into manageable piles

-- Pre Mixing Of Other Soils – the right quantities of sand, silt and clay can be mixed together to get the right topsoil texture.
+The right quantities of sand, silt and clay can be mixed together to get the right topsoil texture.

-Organic matter is used to add nutrients to the soil mix.
+Organic matter is used to add nutrients to the soil mix

 This helps the soil become more uniform and gives it a better consistency

-- Bagging & Delivery – the soil is now ready to be bagged and delivered to a shop, or straight to the customer
+The soil is now ready to be bagged and delivered to a shop, or straight to the customer

 Topsoil should meet quality standards in your country.